Seb943/scrapeOP/README.md

 # scrapeOP
-A python package for scraping oddsportal.com
+:new: A python package for scraping oddsportal.com :new: <br/>

-Oddportal.com [1] is a tremendous website containing both historical and future betting odds concerning a wide range of sports and boomakers. <br />
+:information_source: Oddportal.com [1] is a tremendous website containing both historical and future betting odds concerning a wide range of sports and boomakers. <br />
 This repository contains : <br />
 1. A set of functions to scrape whatever league you wish :
     1. Clone the repository or download it